kaizer1v/regex-box/README.md

 ## Keyboard Shortcuts

+Go to chrome://extensions/shortcuts on chrome to set keyboard shortcuts

 - `cmd/ctrl + shift + f`: To initiate the plugin.
 You can also set this in your [chrome settings](chrome://extensions/shortcuts)
 - `enter`: select next regex match on page
 - `shift + enter`: select previous regex match on page